TobikoData/sqlmesh/docs/concepts/tests.md

       - num_orders: 3
 ```

-Leaving out the input column `item_id` means that it will be implicitly added and populated with `NULL` values.
-Thus, we expect the corresponding output column to also contain `NULL` values.
-This is reflected in the above test since the `item_id` column is also omitted from the `query` output, meaning that the output value is also `NULL` for this column.
+Leaving out the input column `item_id` means that it will be implicitly added in all input rows with a `NULL` value.
+Thus, we expect the corresponding output column to only contain `NULL` values, which is indeed reflected in the above test since the `item_id` column is also omitted from `query`'s rows.

 ### Testing CTEs